made-by-andrei/Skin-Setter/README.md

 ## 🖥️ Preview

-Here's a **Streamable** overlay for displaying your Skin-Changer status in the stream. 🚀
+Here's a **Streamlabs** overlay for displaying your Skin-Changer status in the stream. 🚀
 Click the button below to view it:

 [WATCH HERE!](https://streamable.com/ycwrwl)